fabianoarruda/sinesp_client/README.md

 # Ruby Sinesp Client

 This gem provides a client for searching vehicle data based on the license plate from Sinesp database.
 This data is publicly available at https://www.sinesp.gov.br/sinesp-cidadao.
 The gem just makes it easier to fetch results, through the same endpoint used by the mobile app.

+For a python version, please check this: https://github.com/victor-torres/sinesp-client

 ## Installation